kaleidos-ventures/taiga-resources/content/30min-setup.md

 Used for login with Github.

-Follow the [documentation](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) in Github, when save application Github displays the ID and Secret.
+Follow the [documentation](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) in Github; when the application is saved, Github displays the ID and Secret.

 Set variables in docker-compose.yml: